Quarterpie3141/Kubernetes-install-script/README.md

 # Kubernetes Installation Script

 This Bash script automates the setup of a Kubernetes node, either as a control plane or a worker node, on Debian-based Linux distributions that use the `apt` package manager.
-The script allows you to customise the necessary settings to bootstrap or join your node to a kubernetes cluster
+It allows you to customise the necessary settings to bootstrap or join your node to a kubernetes cluster.

 ## Features